chihsinh/todo-list/README.md

   <img src="https://raw.githubusercontent.com/kanapki/todo-list/master/screenshots/screenshot1.png" width="600">
 </p>

 Users can insert new ToDo items by typing in the input box and pressing enter.
-Text on the left bottom corner will show how many incompleted items are left on the list.
+The text on the left bottom corner will show how many incompleted items are left on the list.
 <p align="center">
   <img src="https://raw.githubusercontent.com/kanapki/todo-list/master/screenshots/screenshot2.png" width="600">
 </p>